Best Approaches and Tools for Risk Identification

 4) The final result is sent back to participants for their review.

-This method does not depend on a particular individual’s judgment and opinion; rather, it depends on the group’s collective wisdom.
-This method is beneficial when there are many unknown or poorly defined factors in solving a problem.
 The disadvantage of the Delphi tool is that any specific operational procedure does not bind the developed approach.
-There is inconsistency in the process of decision-making, which then makes it difficult to reproduce results.
-To determine how likely consumers are to buy a new product, its viability on the market.
+There is inconsistency in the decision-making process, making it difficult to reproduce results.
+To determine how likely consumers are to buy a new product and its viability on the market.

-The Delphi technique collects data on consumer preferences to help determine which features are included in a new product.
 The method has been applied to other fields, such as forecasting unit sales of movies and estimating public opinion about controversial topics, such as nuclear energy and genetic modification.

 Interviewing

-An interview is conducted with process owners, stakeholders, experts to identify risks.
+An interview is conducted with process owners, stakeholders, and experts to identify risks.
 This method is the most flexible and the least restrictive, allowing for free-form conversation.
 However, this method is also the most time-consuming.

 Risk experts will interview process owners on the inherent risks prevalent on the unit, process, or organization level.

-The advantages of interviewing method are that it is free-form provides insight to process owners, which they can use to address risks at their levels and allows for clarification on risks within the organization.
-The disadvantage emanates from the interviewer’s ability to influence the outcome of the interview.
-Without a clear line of questioning, it is more difficult to identify risks.
+The advantages of interviewing method are that it is free-form, provides insight to process owners, which they can use to address risks at their levels, and allows for clarification on risks within the organization.

 Root Cause Analysis

 Root causes are determined for the identified risks through root cause analysis (RCA).
 RCA is a methodology for understanding the underlying causal factors that led to an undesired effect, such as an IT security incident.
 RCA is also applied after accidents and incidents and is used in business process management.
-It is effective when combined with other data-gathering techniques such as Failure Mode and Effects Analysis (FMEA), fault tree analysis (FTA), and Ishikawa diagram (Fishbone diagram or “Cause and Effect Diagram”).

-The purpose of using this methodology is to determine what needs to be fixed to reduce the risk of recurrence.
-It allows for an understanding of the systemic context in which the event occurred rather than the localized problem.
-RCA focuses on finding and solving the root, rather than proximate, cause or causes of an event to prevent recurrence of the undesired effect.
-It is a five-step process:
+This methodology aims to determine what needs to be fixed to reduce the risk of recurrence.
+It allows for understanding the systemic context in which the event occurred rather than the localized problem.

-Essentially, Root Cause Analysis is about asking the following questions: The objective of Root Cause Analysis is ultimate to identify and fix underlying systemic problems.
+Root Cause Analysis is about asking the following questions: The objective of Root Cause Analysis is to identify and fix underlying systemic problems.
 It is not about attributing blame.
-The intended audience of Root Cause Analysis is management, as they will be the ones to implement the necessary changes to prevent a recurrence.

-The advantage of root cause analysis is that it allows for a complete understanding of the systemic problems behind an event.
-RCA is commonly used to prevent a recurrence.
 However, it can also be applied retrospectively by forensic investigators attempting to understand the sequence of events during an incident.
 It has been shown that Root Cause Analysis can aid in identifying many types of causes, events, and risks.

 The disadvantage of root cause analysis is that it takes a long time to perform and requires experienced specialists for its proper execution.
-In addition, Root Cause Analysis does not help determine who exactly might have been responsible for the event.
+In addition, Root Cause Analysis does not help determine who might have been responsible for the event.

 Swot Analysis (STRENGTH, Weakness, Opportunities, And Threats)